Totsukawa Village, Japan’s Biggest Village

 The sense of timelessness is something lots of people seem to search for when they come to Japan.
-Apart from shrines and temples, another popular “timeless” destination in Japan are villages.
+Apart from shrines and temples, another popular “timeless” attraction in Japan are its villages.
 While many people might assume that all villages in Japan are quite small this simply isn’t true!
-Case in point, Japan’s largest village, Totsukawa Village Encompassing most of the southern portion of Nara Prefecture, one can describe Totsukawa Village as being hidden in plain sight.
-With an abundance natural beauty, delicious food, refreshing onsen and a very unique history, Totsukawa Village is one of the most remote and prettiest villages in the Kansai Region.
+Case in point, Japan’s largest village, Totsukawa Village.
+Encompassing most of the southern portion of Nara Prefecture, one can describe Totsukawa Village as being hidden in plain sight.
+With an abundance of natural beauty, delicious food, refreshing onsen, and very unique history, Totsukawa Village is one of the most remote and prettiest villages in the Kansai Region.

 Where is the Totsukawa Village?

 Totsukwa Village is located in the south of Nara Prefecture.
 Unfortunately, there is no train available in Tostukawa, so you have to take a bus.
 There are several buses available from several stations, but perhaps the more convenient for most would be the Kintetsu Yamatoyagi Station, the Kintetsu Yamato Takada Station, or the JR Gojo Station.

 At any of these stations, take a bus bound for Shingu.
 The bus ride will take roughly 4 hours.
 Make sure to check the bus schedule ahead of time, as bus service is very sparse.
 Along the way, you will go deep into the Kii Mountains.
 The scenery is truly beautiful but the winding bus ride around the mountains can trigger motion sickness!